 King County is home to approximately 101,343 veterans, representing about 5.9 percent of the population age 18 and older.
 Over the past 10 years, the number of veterans has declined (there were 138,902 veterans in King County in 2007), mostly due to an aging veteran population.

-For the past decade, the county has welcomed home approximately 1,000 veterans per year returning from the wars in Iraq (Operation New Dawn) and Afghanistan (Operation Enduring Freedom).
+For the past decade, the County has welcomed home approximately 1,000 veterans per year returning from the wars in Iraq and Afghanistan .
 These veterans represent the largest cohort among veterans in King County, numbering just over 35,000.
 The second largest cohort are Vietnam veterans (nearly 34,000), with a third cohort of older veterans ages 75 and older who served during World War II or the Korean War (13,500).
 The military experience among veterans varies significantly depending upon the era in which they served, and an individual’s experience in the military appears to directly affect their ability to reintegrate to civilian life.

 Community input and focus groups with veterans helped to identify challenges and needs for both newly returning and aging veterans looking to live healthy lives in the community: